lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

     like raw iron into raw gold.
 But even then, combining your transmutation with the Powers magic necessary to make it permanent is poorly understood, thus poorly taught, and so see the prior point.
-  - Few if any nephilim understand the real differences betwween conjuration, vanishing, and transmutation.
+  - Few if any nephilim understand the real differences between conjuration, vanishing, and transmutation.
 Most attempt to teach all three as if they are the same thing.

 [^220718-1]: